-The applicant is also required to apply to the Commissioners of Irish Lights for sanction to establish the following marks:

-Four posts, projecting two meters above sea level at highest astronomical tide and with a topmark of a diagonal St. Andrews cross, painted yellow, should be erected at the four corners of the development.
+The applicant is also required to apply to the Commissioners of Irish Lights for sanction to establish the following marks:two posts, projecting two meters above sea level at highest astronomical tide and with a topmark of a diagonal St. Andrews cross, painted yellow, should be erected at the two corners of the development adjacent to the channel.